 Besides Haystack Rock

 During low tides, the rocks at Silver Point offer many of the same experiences as Haystack, but with far fewer people.
-You can get to this great spot by walking south from the Tolovana Wayside or you can access it by walking north from Arcadia Beach, where conditions and tides can also occasionally lend themselves to a handful of nice tidepools, particularly in spring before sand has built up on beaches.
+You can get to this great spot by walking south from the Tolovana Wayside, or you can access it by walking north from Arcadia Beach, where conditions and tides can also occasionally lend themselves to a handful of nice tidepools, particularly in spring before sand has built up on beaches.

 Alternatively, a short drive into Ecola State Park at the north end of Cannon Beach leads to more than just the best views on the Oregon Coast.
-Take the side road out to Indian Beach and discover rarely visited tidepools at the south end of this less-populated boulder-strewn landscape.
+Take the side road to Indian Beach and discover rarely visited tidepools at the south end of this less-populated boulder-strewn landscape.

 For optimum viewing, it is best to be in the intertidal area at least one hour before daily low tides as the tide is still receding.
 When visiting tidepools, be aware that the creatures and environment are easily damaged.
 Walk carefully to avoid damaging the fragile ecosystem.
-Slow down and watch carefully to observe the sea life in its home.
+Please slow down and watch carefully to observe the sea life in its home.
 Quietly watching a pool or gently moving seaweed aside will reveal organisms and behavior that would otherwise go unnoticed.
-Always be aware of your surroundings when visiting the intertidal area and never turn your back on the ocean.
+Always be aware of your surroundings when visiting the intertidal area, and never turn your back on the ocean.

 READ MORE- if you liked this topic, you'll like: Tidepools and Tide Charts